-The reason the area attracts so many tourists is the amount of things to see and do.
+The reason for attracting so many tourists are the top highlights of the Garden Route and the amount of things to see and do in the area.
 There is something for everyone.
 From adrenaline experiences to having a relaxed walk on the beach, to enjoying great food or spotting elusive birds, everyone will like the Garden Route.

 We have always enjoyed all our visits to the area and it is difficult to highlight only a few great experiences since the list is, so to speak, seemingly endless.

 Read also: 13 Great Reasons to visit South Africa